tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 ## Exercise 1: Deploy SQL Server instances

-Duration: 50 minutes
+Duration: 60 minutes

 In this exercise, you will install and configure SQL Server 2017 and SQL Server 2008 R2 on the SqlServerDw VM.

-> TODO: Shift this so the user installs only SQL 2008 R2, and then use the Azure Database Migration Service to migrate from SQL 2008 on-premises to Azure SQL Database.
+The databases on this VM will act as the "on-premises" databases for this hands-on lab.

 ### Task 1: Install SQL Server 2017

-> TODO: Delete this install, and move the install of SSMS 17.7 into Before the lab.

 In this task, you will install SQL Server 2017 and Microsoft SQL Server Management Studio (SSMS) on the SqlServerDw VM.